CSCfi/csc-user-guide/docs/computing/running/interactive-usage.md

 ## Explicit interactive shell without X11 graphics

-If you don't want to use the `sinteractive` wrapper, it's possible to use Slurm commands explicitly.
-Note, as you may need to queue, it's convenient to ask for an email once the resources have been granted.
+If you do not want to use the `sinteractive` wrapper, it is possible to use Slurm commands explicitly.
+Since you may need to queue, it is recommended to ask for an email notification once the resources have been granted.

 ```
 srun --ntasks=1 --time=00:10:00 --mem=1G --pty \